kat-wehr/katandtim2020/_features/02-lodging.md

 id: services
 name: Accomodations
 heading: Accomodations
-subheading: & Things to Do
+subheading: And Things to Do
 image: "images/steelstacks.jpg"
 ---